hololinked-dev/docs/docs/design/property-descriptors.md

 #### Observables

-By setting the `observable` parameter to `True`, the property automatically pushes change events to clients.
+By setting the `observable` argument to `True`, the property automatically pushes change events to clients.

 - for readonly properties, a change event is pushed when the read value differes from the previous read value.
-- for writable properties, a change event is pushed when the value is set successfully and differs from the previous value, or when the read value differs from the previous set or read value (this may need to be optimized as it could lead to duplicate notifications).
+- for writable properties, a change event is pushed when the value is set successfully and differs from the the previous set or read value (this may need to be optimized as it could lead to duplicate notifications).

 Apart from that, `param`'s watchers are technically supported (but **disabled for time being**).
 A local observer can be implmented as follows: